Humital-BV/Humital/README.md

 Update 29/06: site is live on gatsby hosting for now Update 29/06: for some reason, images not loading. update 29/06: major image issues still
+Update 30/06: Fixed some issues.
+Not deplying on GH pages anymore.
+Gatsby cloud for now as a temporary solution.

 > > > > > > >